Home » GI Bill » San Antonio, TX BAH Rates 2026, Housing, Education, & Cost of Living

 Cost of Living in San Antonio

-According to BestPlaces, the cost of living in San Antonio has an index of 91.3, which is 8.7 percent lower than other parts of the country.
+According to BestPlaces, the cost of living in San Antonio is 91.3, which is 8.7 percent lower than in other parts of the country.
 Compared to other cities in Texas, the cost of living in San Antonio is 3.1 percent higher than average.

 Health and transportation are the categories with the highest costs in San Antonio, though they are still lower than the averages in both Texas and the rest of the country.